940smiley/gitty-gitty-git-er/README.md

 # Gitty-Gitty-Git-Er

-A comprehensive GitHub bot for repository and code management with a chat interface.
+A comprehensive GitHub bot for repository and code management with multiple deployment options.

 ## Features